UsmanNaseer137/project-managment/Project Execution: Running the Project Week 05.md

 ##inclusive.
 --Inclusivity is the practice or policy of including people who might otherwise be excluded or marginalized.
 -- A key component of inclusivity is ensuring that your meetings and presentations are accessible.

+## Checklist for productive meetings

+## Before the meeting
+--Prepare an agenda that states the purpose and goals of the meeting, and share the agenda with participants.
+--Only invite people who need to be there and who can help reach the goals of the meeting.
+Make participants’ roles and responsibilities for the meeting clear.
+Add non-essential participants as optional to the meeting invitation.
+--If you are working with people in different time zones, share the time zone burden by alternating recurring meeting times.
+--Evaluate the need for the meeting and cancel if it isn’t necessary.
+Consider whether the meeting content can be covered via email.
+--Schedule shorter meetings.
+Meetings tend to expand to the time allotted to them, so try to get more done in a shorter amount of time.
+--Set aside time to prepare for the meeting.
+Read the necessary materials, review the agenda, and come ready to participate.

+## During the meeting
+--At the beginning of the meeting, clearly state the meeting goals.
+Stick to the agenda throughout the meeting to avoid getting derailed.
+For recurring meetings, review the action items from the previous meeting to ensure accountability.
+--Encourage participants to put phones and laptops away during meetings and silence notifications, if possible.
+--Practice and demonstrate active listening.
+Respond verbally (e.g., “That makes sense.
+Tell us more.”) and non-verbally (through head nodding and eye contact) to show engagement.
+--Encourage participation and give everyone a chance to speak, including remote participants.
+Ask open-ended questions like, “What does everyone think?” instead of “Does everyone agree?”
+--Help everyone relax and feel more comfortable by starting meetings with open-ended, personal questions like, “How was your weekend?”
+--Capture key points, action items, and decisions from the meeting, and assign action items to the appropriate meeting participants.

+## After the meeting
+--Recap key decisions, action items, timelines, and notes and send out to participants.
+--Schedule necessary follow-up meetings with relevant context.
+--Assess the need for and frequency of recurring meetings.
+Schedule meetings less frequently, if possible.